openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 Once the prerequisites have been installed, perform the following steps:

 1. :ref:`Use Model Downloader to download a suitable model <download-models>`.
-2. :ref:`Convert the model with Model Conversion API <convert-models-to-intermediate-representation>`.
+2. :ref:`Convert the model with mo <convert-models-to-intermediate-representation>`.
 3. :ref:`Download media files to run inference <download-media>`.
 4. :ref:`Run inference with the Image Classification sample application and see the results <run-image-classification>`.